Decide for yourself and continue to read…if you dare.

 The city’s cleaning crew had also mentioned light switches that wouldn’t work all of a sudden and when maintenance would come to fix them, they would work again.
 The cleaner who saw the hunchbacked woman also had a metal vent cover hit her in the head early one morning.
 A print shop employee witnessed this event, and the cover had been secured to the ceiling prior to falling.
 Two print shop employees told Estep that the shop’s doorbell would ring on its own, and the doorbell at the neighboring Development Services building, set on a separate circuit, did the same.
 No one was even there when the bell would ring.
 Other weird events like flying shovels, floor cleaners coming to life, haunting music and hearing hushed voices in the building’s basement were relayed to Estep by employees of both buildings.

-So, Estep and his paranormal team headed back to investigate both the Development Services Building, which served as the original City Hall and was built in 1884, and the Jones building.
+So, Estep and his paranormal team headed back to investigate both the Development Services Building, which served as the original City Hall and was built in 1921 on the site of the original City Hall that was built in1884, and the Jones building.
 Elevated electromagnetic frequency (EMF) levels were found along the western wall of the print shop (where the hunchback was seen).
 Other than that, the team’s video footage, photography, temperature readings and other electronic voice recordings returned nothing of paranormal interest.